seanleblanc/wordle/README.md

 # Wordle for Emacs

-A small program to help solve Wordle ()
+A small program to help solve [Wordle](https://www.nytimes.com/games/wordle/index.html).

-As well as clones, for example: wordleunlimited.com)
+This can work just as well for Wordle clones, for example: [Wordle Unlimited](https://wordleunlimited.com)

 ## Quick start

-Load file in Emacs, evaluate entire buffer.
+Load file wordle.el in Emacs, then evaluate entire buffer.

 Put a guess into Wordle, add guess + mask pair to list of guesses and masks, then evaluate wordle function (CTRL-e after wordle).
 In the results minibuffer, and also, in the Messages buffer, you will see a list of word candidates to continue playing.